 We work to make sure legislation, policies and practices support the rights and interests of all people with an intellectual disability.

-On the right side of this page you will find information about our submissions to Government.
+On this page you will find information about our systemic advocacy, including our submissions to Government.

 People with an intellectual disability and families may also need individual advocacy

 This is support from a person to help to understand your rights and how systems work, to make decisions, and be heard in matters that affect you.

 You can also ask that person to act for you, and represent your wishes.

 The person who supports you should be independent.
 This means that they don’t work for a disability service provider, the NDIA or the Government.

 They must also have no conflicts of interest.
 This means they must not take advantage of you or benefit personally from supporting you.